samwilson/embed-wikimedia/README.md

 It requires no configuration, and to use you just add a URL of any of the above sites on its own line in a WordPress post or page.

+Development is on Github at [samwilson/embed-wikimedia](https://github.com/samwilson/embed-wikimedia);
+please report all issues there.

 == Installation ==

 Install in the usual way.